 Dynamic Equity Slope

-The term structure of equity and its cyclicality are key to understand the risks driving equilibrium asset prices.
-We propose a general equilibrium model that jointly explains four important features of the term structure of equity: (i) a negative unconditional term premium, (ii) countercyclical term premia, (iii) procyclical equity yields, and (iv) premia to value and growth claims respectively increasing and decreasing with the horizon.
-The economic mechanism hinges on the interaction between heteroskedastic long-run growth--which helps price long-term cash flows and leads to countercyclical risk premia--and homoskedastic short-term shocks in the presence of limited market participation--which produce sizeable risk premia to short-term cash flows.
-The slope dynamics hold irrespective of the sign of its unconditional average.
-We provide empirical support to our model assumptions and predictions.
+This paper empirically documents that expected growth volatility is a key driver of the equity term structure dynamics.
+A general equilibrium model jointly explains four important patterns: (i) a potentially negative unconditional equity term premium, (ii) countercyclical equity term premia, (iii) procyclical equity yields, and (iv) premia to value and growth claims respectively increasing and at with the horizon.
+The economic mechanism hinges on the interaction between heteroscedastic long-term growth, which leads to countercyclical risk premia, and homoscedastic short-term shocks under limited market participation, which produce sizable risk premia to short-term cash flows.
+The equity slope dynamics hold irrespective of the sign of its unconditional average.

-Keywords: term structure of equity, dynamics, general equilibrium, expected growth volatility
+Keywords: term structure of equity, price dynamics, general equilibrium, expected growth volatility

 Suggested Citation: Suggested Citation